nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 <br/>

 Now that you have a TLS cert and key for testing, you will configure NGINX to use them.

 *NOTE:*  If you have a real TLS cert and key issued by a Certificate Authority, you can use those files in this exercise if you like, just copy them to the docker container, and use the configuration commands below.

-1. In the /etc/nginx/conf.d folder, make the following changes to your `tls-cars.example.com.conf` file:
+1. In the `labs/lab3/nginx-oss/etc/nginx/conf.d` folder, make the following changes to your `tls-cars.example.com.conf` file:

     1. On line #1, change the comment from HTTP to HTTPS
-    1. On line #7, swap comments on the `listen 81` directive and `listen 443 ssl`, to enable port 443 and ssl.
+    2. On line #6-7, comment out the `listen 81` directive and uncomment the `listen 443 ssl`, to enable port 443 and ssl.
-    1. Uncomment 2 new lines, between the server_name and access_log lines:
-    - ssl_certificate /etc/ssl/nginx/cars.example.com.crt;
-    - ssl_certificate_key /etc/ssl/nginx/cars.example.com.key;
+    3. On line #13-14, uncomment the `ssl_certificate` and `ssl_certificate_key` directives.

 1. Your updated `tls-cars.example.com.conf` should look similar to this: